dnp3/opendnp3-guide/mkdoc/docs/api/architecture.md

 // Create a root DNP3 manager with a single thread DNP3Manager manager(1);
 ```

+If you're familiar with using ASIO in other contexts, than it should be no surprise that the DNP3Manager owns an _asio::io_context_.
+It also has a thread pool for calling _asio::io_context::run()_, but this is an internal detail that most opendnp3 programmers do
+not need to know to use the stack.

 How many threads you allocate to your thread pool can be a subtle matter.
 On simple systems like a small outstation that only
 talks to a single master, one thread is sufficient.
 For masters that may talk to hundreds or thousands of outstations, you'll